tinymce/tinymce-docs/migration-from-4x.md

 The new TinyMCE 5.0 editor comes with significant changes to the previous versions.
 Most configuration changes in TinyMCE 5.0 only affect complex use cases like adding custom components.
 Setting up a basic TinyMCE 5.0 instance should be the same as TinyMCE 4.x.

-Our team at Tiny has worked on creating a more configurableand modern editor while retaining the familiarity of the user interface from the older versions.
+Our team at Tiny has worked on creating a more configurable and modern editor while retaining the familiarity of the user interface from the older versions.

 This chapter describes the migration process and workarounds if you are using TinyMCE version 4.x.
 It includes tasks that you must perform before the migration can begin, and different workaround procedures for deprecated, deleted, and updated features.